Dr. Nikhil Dhurandhar

 Anyone can contact me by email – Nikhil.Dhurandhar@TTU.EDU

-I am always happy to share my perspective with students who have questions about careers, education, or research paths.
-While the internet provides information, personal guidance can sometimes make a meaningful difference.
+I am always happy to share my perspective with students who have any questions about careers, education, or research paths.

 We sincerely thank Dr. Dhurandhar for sharing his journey, insights, and experiences.
 His story reflects the power of curiosity, perseverance, and scientific thinking, and we hope it inspires young members of our community to pursue excellence in their chosen fields.